 Do you see that the Spirit of God the Father comes to us as the Spirit of Christ also.
 God has sent forth the Spirit of His Son, into our hearts (Gal.
 4:6).
 Both Father and Son come into us, and abide with us (Jn 14:23).

 Think about it.
 The Son of God came representing His Father.
-When Jesus returned to Heaven, the Father (the Father’s Spirit) came representing His Son.
+When Jesus returned to Heaven, the Father poured His Spirit through His Son, so that His Son could then pour that Spirit upon us.
 It is a perfect partnership.

 Yes.
 Our Father is “in heaven”, but His Spirit is present everywhere.
 This being said, He does not enter the mind of a human being unbidden.
 He does not override the human will.
 He respects our boundaries.
 This is why the salvation process is a partnership.
 It requires both our will, and His will, to accomplish the transformation - to fit us for the Kingdom of God.